The survivor-likes we tune ours against

 Chasing Carrots took the Vampire Survivors loop and re-tuned it around Diablo's visual language: the screen reads as a place, threats arrive with telegraphs, build pressure forces decisions.

 **What we take:** the threat-reading model.
 FOXFIRE's offscreen indicators owe more to Halls of Torment's ranged threats than to any space-sim ancestor.
-"Things you can't see should still be legible" is FOXFIRE's HUD constraint.
+"Things you can't see should still be legible" is a major design goal for FOXFIRE's HUD, and helps create the sense of immense scale that defines good space games.

 **What we don't take:** the dungeon.
 FOXFIRE's stages are open space; Halls of Torment's are walled rooms.